spitlo/spitlo.github.io/content/code/morsh.md

 echo "I Have No Mouth, and I Must Scream" | ./morsh -e | ./morsh -d
 ```

-Turn Crime and Punishment into something you can reliably broadcast to your entire neighborhood with a simple signal horn and some patience:
+Turn "Crime and Punishment" into something you can reliably broadcast to your entire neighborhood with a simple signal horn and some patience:

 ```bash
 curl https://gutenberg.org/files/2554/2554-0.txt | ./morsh --encode | less